 At first O’Bannon imagined that the film’s creature would be an unseen, malevolent psychic force, much like the antagonist of Forbidden Planet.
 “There was my itch to do an alien in a movie that looked real,” said O’Bannon.
 “I think I went through and exhausted every possible type of science-fiction threat there is.
 I considered them picking up an alien disease, I considered a non-physical, kind of spiritual alien that would possess people…”

-Ultimately, the developing Alien project stalled before being resigned to the desk drawer.
+Ultimately, the developing Alien project was resigned to the desk drawer.
 For now.
-After consigning his script to the back-burner, O’Bannon left the United States for Europe to join the pre-production team on Alejandro Jodorowsky’s Dune, a team which included English artist Chris Foss, French comic book maestro Jean ‘Moebius’ Giraud, and burgeoning Swiss artist HR Giger.
+In the meantime O’Bannon left the United States for Europe to join the pre-production team on Alejandro Jodorowsky’s Dune, a team which included English artist Chris Foss, French comic book maestro Jean ‘Moebius’ Giraud, and burgeoning Swiss artist HR Giger.

 “The whole thing really started in Salvadore Dali’s house,” Giger revealed to Starlog magazine in ’79.
 “I have a friend in Spain [American painter Bob Venosa, who lived in Cadaqués] who is often in Dali’s house, and he brought some of my work to him… Jodorowsky came to Spain to ask Dali to play the Emperor in his film of Dune.
 So Dali showed him my work and Jodorowsky was impressed enough and thought I could do something for his film.”
 Giger travelled to Dali’s to meet the director, but missed him. “[But] I was able to meet Salvadore Dali,” Giger said.
 “He was very nice.”
 Giger later caught up with Jodorowsky in Paris, where the artist was formally asked to join Dune’s concept team, and was tasked with creating the desolate world of Harkonnen.